NavyTitanium/EITest-tools-scripts-IOCs/README.md

 # IOCs

-<strike>Indicators of Compromise (IOCs) updated every 30 minutes related to EITest campaigns.</strike> EItest is dead since 2018-03-15.
+<strike>Indicators of Compromise (IOCs) updated every 30 minutes related to EITest campaigns.</strike> EITest is dead since 2018-03-15.
 The domain name used in the DGA algorithm (stat-dns.com) has been sinkholed.

 # backend-decipher.py